-- The 0W in 0W-20 indicates the characteristic of the oil which allows cold startability.
-Oils with a lower value before the W allow for easier starting of the engine in cold weather. - The 20 in 0W-20 indicates the viscosity characteristic of the oil when the oil is at high temperature.
-An oil with a higher viscosity (one with a higher value) may be better suited if the vehicle is operated at high speeds, or under extreme load conditions.
+The 0W portion of the oil viscosity rating indicates the characteristic of the oil which allows cold startability.
+Oils with a lower value before the W allow for easier starting of the engine in cold weather.

+The 20 in 0W-20 indicates the oil viscosity when the oil is at its operating temperature.
+An oil with a higher viscosity may be better suited if the vehicle is operated at high speeds, or under extreme load conditions.

-SAE 5W-20 or 0W-20
+2.4 L 4-cylinder (2AZ-FE) engine SAE 5W-20 or SAE 0W-20